-London (29), Paris (15) and Berlin (10) are the cities with the most entries on our ranking.
-But it wasn't only the capital cities hogging the ranking: Cologne, Vilnius and Belgrade also made appearances.
+London (29), Paris (15) and Berlin (10) have the greatest number of entries, but they aren't the only capital cities to make the ranking: Vilnius and Belgrade also made appearances.

 The geographic concentration in the UK, Germany and France isn't too surprising for those in the know about the European ecosystem: all three countries boast a lively mix of governmental, corporate and VC support for startups.
 Companies from these countries also tend to have the highest valuations.